How sharks let Digital Confectioners leave contract work high and dry

 Before Depth, the studio was mostly focused on programming, and after shelving its first project it had started to do contract work on Dark Vale Games’ MMO, Forge.
 The contract work continued after Forge launched on Steam, but it was a means to an end.
 That end being the development of their own games, free from publishers and investors.

-“We wanted to stay 100 percent independent,” says Neil Reynolds, engineer at Digital Confectioners.
+“We wanted to stay 100 percent independent,” says Neil Reynolds, game director at Digital Confectioners.
 “We used contracting to fund our internal projects, as opposed to looking for investment.
 We’ve never used investors at all.
 That was always the goal.
 We didn’t want to be bound in any way.
 We’ve never used a publisher.
 We finished our last contract halfway through 2016 and haven’t picked up another one since.”

 A meeting at GDC with designer Alex Quick would set Digital Confectioners on the path to switching from contract work to developing their own projects.
 Quick had been working on Depth, but was unable to continue development without support.
 Work had already been done, particularly on the art side, but it needed programmers—Digital Confectioners’ specialty.
 Rather than working as a contractor, however, the studio developed Depth in partnership with Quick, eventually buying his share when he moved onto other projects.